 In 2020, Sylvia was elected to the Board of 5G-ACIA (5G Alliance for Connected Industries and Automation) to set strategic direction, collaborate with relevant stakeholders to influence 5G development and deployment in line with industrial imperatives.

 Sylvia operates on an international stage as keynote speaker on 5G, emerging technologies and global standards for a wide range of stakeholders (highlights incl.
-House of Lords, Westminster eForum, United Nation’s International Telecommunication Union, Mobile World Congress, Ofcom, IET, IEEE), and contributes to industrial magazines and journals, some of which have been translated into 6 languages with a global reach.
+House of Lords, Westminster eForum, United Nation’s International Telecommunication Union, Mobile World Congress, Ofcom, Financial Times Live, IET, IEEE), and contributes to industrial magazines and journals, some of which have been translated into 7 languages with a global reach.

 Sylvia was handpicked as an Ambassador for the Women of the Future programme; she inspires and empowers female engineers and future leaders as a role model and through appearances and talks at schools and universities.
 She won several special recognition for her work on empowering future female trailblazers.
 Most recently, Sylvia was named in the prestigious Computer Weekly “Most Influential Women in the UK Tech” 2020 list.

 Sylvia is also an amateur artist and was recently awarded a Fellowship at the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA), committed to finding innovative practical solutions to today’s social challenges for a better future for people.